jackedup/LostYourWay/README.md

-# LostYourWay
+# Lost Your Way Decompiled
-Old unity project where the code was lost, but app was still on my ipod.
-This is the Decompilation.
+High school project in unity that i lost the source code for.
+Used assetripper.gui to get code back and see all the terrible code I wrote ~10 years ago.